krobbi/funcy/readme.md

 * A Funcy program contains 0 or more top-level function declarations.
 These
 * begin with the 'func' keyword and a function name, followed by a list of
 * parameter names in parentheses, and a function body in a compound statement.
-* In the initial implementation, functions are not callable and their
+* In the current implementation, functions are not callable and their
 * parameters can't be used.
 */
 func foo(bar, baz){}